QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     svd(L).S  |> sort

-Similarly, we are better off calculating least-squares directly rather than forming the normal equation (i.e. :math:`A' A x = A' b`) ourselves
+Similarly, we are better off calculating least squares directly rather than forming the normal equation (i.e., :math:`A' A x = A' b`) ourselves

 .. code-block:: julia

     N = 3
     A = lauchli(N, 1E-7)' |> Matrix
     b = rand(N+1)
-    x_sol_1 = A \ b  # using a least-square solver
+    x_sol_1 = A \ b  # using a least-squares solver
     x_sol_2 = (A' * A) \ (A' * b)  # forming the normal equation ourselves
     norm(x_sol_1 - x_sol_2)

-Why Monomial Basis are a Bad Idea
+Why a Monomial Basis Is a Bad Idea
 ---------------------------------

 A classic example of poorly conditioned matrices is using a monomial basis of a polynomial with interpolation.